codestudiohq/laravel-totem/README.md

 #### Making Commands available in `Laravel Totem`

-To be able to view and schedule your console commands in Totem's dashboard you are required to extend your command from `Studio\Totem\Console\Commands\Command` .
+All available commands can be scheduled.
+If you want to hide a command from Totem make sure you have the `hidden` attribute set to true in your command.
 For e.g.

 ```
-use Studio\Totem\Console\Commands\Command

-class BackupCommand extends Command
-{
-    // your regular Laravel command stuff
-}
+protected $hidden = true;
 ```

-I have converted [Spatie's](https://docs.spatie.be/laravel-backup/v4/introduction) backup and cleanup command and included them in the package.
-To be able to use these commands make sure you follow their documentation and publish and configure laravel-backup.php file to your config directory properly.

 #### Current limitations